 This page is used to provide information, resources, and links regarding Nevada Educator Performance Framework (NEPF) evaluations in the Clark County School District.

-Questions regarding NEPF evaluations in and date collection in CCSD may be directed to Erik Skramstad, Director, PGS and NEPF Department, (702) 799-4747.
+Questions regarding NEPF evaluations and data collection in CCSD may be directed to Erik Skramstad, Director, PGS and NEPF Department, (702) 799-4747.

 Current versions of the CCSD NEPF Summative Evaluation documents for 2021-22 will be available in Fall 2021 from the CCSD District Forms and Archives page (site may only be accessed by computers connected to a CCSD network).
 The Exemption Verification Tool is only available to post-probationary educators who received a highly effective rating for the two previous consecutive years and will have the final summative evaluation requirement waived, at the discretion of the supervising administrator, for the current year: Exemption Verification Tool.
 Administrators should confirm the summative tool to be used for each probationary/post-probationary educator as provided on the Licensed Evaluations spreadsheet from Human Resources in September.